How to Build a Mini Aquarium

-Plants for a mini aquarium and algae should be small in size so as not to take up space for fish to live in.
+Plants for a mini aquarium and algae should be small enough so as not to take up space for fish to live in.

-You can apply a special decorative film that simulates an underwater landscape or plastic aquarium plants, also.
+You can apply a particular decorative film that simulates an underwater landscape or plastic aquarium plants, also.

 Lighting and filter for mini aquarium

-It is easy to light your mini aquarium – you only need to make a cover of glass, plastic or other material and equip it with a lamp, a powerful diode and a battery.
+It is easy to light your mini aquarium – you only need to make a cover of the glass, plastic, or other material and equip it with a lamp, a powerful diode, and a battery.

 If your fish need oxygen-rich water, you should buy and install a small filter or compressor.
-If the inhabitants of the aquarium will be fish that can breathe atmospheric air, then the filter will not be required.
+If the aquarium inhabitants are fish that can breathe atmospheric air, then the screen will not be required.

-It is important to understand that the equipment of this type of aquarium with all types of devices will significantly reduce its aesthetic qualities.
+It is essential to understand that the equipment of this type of aquarium with all kinds of devices will significantly reduce its aesthetic qualities.